alexscott232/IBM_Language_2/README.md

 ## Getting started

 The project is currently around 80% done.
 Some optimisation of scenes are needed in order to increase frame rate as well as some scenes need to be linked together.
-As of now in order to run and edit game scenes the following steps can be followed.
+As of now in order to run and edit game scenes the following steps can be taken.
 - Install Unity3D Game Engine.
 - Clone Repo.
 - Ensure that the correct version of Unity is installed Unity Version 2021.1.6f1.